| Soil StructureAll the effects of soil forming processes, weathering, translocation

 Clods are artificial structural units, formed at or near the surface

-Degradation of soil structures occur by a number of manners including:
+by cultivation or frost action, and are not peds.
+Degradation of soil structures occur by a number of manners including: • Slaking - the breaking down of aggregates

 by rain impact or under wet conditions; sorting soil particles